Data collection

 Script name

-Instance names are provided by script from script library.
+Instance names are provided by a script from script library.
 The script should return an array (with elements representing instance names) or a map (keys represent instance names and values represent user-readable description)

 Windows Performance Counters